apache/mxnet/docs/tutorials/mkldnn/mkldnn_quantization.md

 mx.viz.plot_network(cqsym)
 ```

 Below is a quantized residual block with naive calibration.
-We can see `min_calib_range` and `max_calib_range` are wrote into `_contrib_requantize` operators.
+We can see `min_calib_range` and `max_calib_range` are written into `_contrib_requantize` operators.

 ![naive calibrated model](naive_calib.png)

-When you get a quantized model with calibration, keep sure to call fusion api again since this can fuse some `requantize` or `dequantize` operators for further performance improvement.
+When you get a quantized model with calibration, keeping sure to call fusion api again since this can fuse some `requantize` or `dequantize` operators for further performance improvement.

 ```python
 # perform post-quantization fusion